5 Things People Really Want From Financial Advisors

 It’s because the whole thing is built on a flawed foundation.

 Imagine buying a Ferrari that needs a little TLC.
-You then labor for MONTHS, putting in new interior, sanding and painting the body, installing a sound system, and even dangling some fuzzy dice.
+You then labor for MONTHS, updating the interior, sanding and painting the body, installing a sound system, and even dangling some fuzzy dice.
 You get the vehicle completely restored and decide to reward yourself with a drive.

 This is it.
 Months of hard work will pay off as soon as you turn the ignition and hear that Italian motor roar.
 You sit in the brand new leather seats (which you installed), put the key in, and crank….